-21 Feb Iconic Liverpool building gains wireless FM assistive listening
+21 Feb Wireless FM assistive listening at Liverpool venue

 Previously known as Great George Street Congregational Church, a £6m renovation saw this iconic building in Liverpool’s China Town converted into a community arts centre in 1975.